-6. Checklist of 7 KEY points to be a great salsa dancer?
+Checklist of 7 KEY points to be a great salsa dancer?

-🔵 Understand the beat
+# Understand the beat

-🔵 Practice regularly
+# Practice regularly

-With a limited amount of time you will not be able to see much improvements in your salsa game.
-I suggest at least 3 times a week, with 2 hours for each sessions if you want to see progress.
-Just think about it: you need to work on listening, body movement, salsa steps, speed and coordination… So once a week won’t cut it for you.
+With a limited amount of time, you will only be able to see a few improvements in your salsa game.
+I, therefore, suggest at least three times a week, with 2 hours for each session, if you want to see progress.
+Just think about it: you must work on listening, body movement, salsa steps, speed, and coordination.
+So once a week won’t cut it for you.